 On the Good Will

 I: The reading that you have presented of Kant’s famous aphorism with respect to the “good will,” Philo, is a classic example of the kind of anachronistic reading of Kant that claims: “Kant must have meant what we today mean with his terminology.”
 We discussed in Book I of Part I, for example, the distortions of Kant’s notion of “synthetic judgment” – by no less than Heidegger, among many others who fail to distinguish between synthesis as “in common” to a set of phenomena (identified a posteriori) and synthesis as “adding to” phenomena (as a priori synthesis).

 P: I found that discussion extremely helpful, Irenaeus.
-As you know, I was among those who completely overlooked Kant’s distinction between a osteriori synthesis as “uniting” and a priori synthesis as“adding to” (see Post: “Mea culpa – Anachronistic Metaphor Interference: Synthesis as nexus and compositio” from 28 October 2018).
+As you know, I was among those who completely overlooked Kant’s distinction between synthesis as “uniting” and as “adding to”.
 As a consequence, I completely misunderstood the significance of his claim that transcendental consciousness must add things to phenomena in order to understand them.
-I now understand that this very distinction with respect to synthetic judgment is why the Copernican Revolution is so significant for Kant because the only way that we can understand that the sun is not moving around the earth, but vice-versa, is by adding (a priori, not a posteriori synthesis) a mental model that represents the relationships between these two bodies in space that cannot be perceived in the senses.
+I now understand that this very distinction with respect to synthetic judgment is why the Copernican Revolution is so significant for Kant because the only way that we can understand that the sun is not moving around the earth, but vice-versa, is by adding (a priori synthesis) a mental model that represents the relationships between these two bodies in space that cannot be perceived in the senses.